Madushan97/Madushan97/README.md

 <h3 align="center"> Hi there, I'm Madushan Nipuna, A passionate Web developer from Sri Lanka</h3>

 - 🌱 I’m currently learning NextJs and Django
-- 🥅 2022 Goals: Contribute more to Open Source projects expand my Skills with javascript and python
+- 🥅 2022 Goals: Contribute more to Open Source projects, expand my Skills with javascript and python
 - ⚡ Fun fact: I love to draw and play cricket
+- 💬 Ask me about **React, Django**

 </br>